lordnik22/org-shoplist/README.md

 useless to you, please leave an issue with your concern.

 For any code-contributions read [CONTRIBUTING](CONTRIBUTING.md).

+## Introduction ##

+org-shoplist is a emacs package which extends org-mode with a parser for food related structures.
+These include ingredients, recipes and shopping lists.
+It provides general functions to create, read, aggregate and calculate with these structures.

+In the following these structures are descriped in more detail, explaing what they are and which custom variable affect there behaivior.

 ## Ingredients ##
 Enclose the ingredients with `org-shoplist-ing-start-char` and